13011brett/13011brett/README.md

 ### Welcome in!

-Current support technician, making leaps and bounds to become a software developer, full time.
+Current Software Developer!
+Always learning something new, with a focus on C# and full stack development.

 I’m currently learning many different languages and frameworks at the moment, with my current focus being PHP / Laravel & Next.JS.